AnvitaND/Quality-Eduaction/README.md

 # Quality-Eduaction
-One of the UN 2030 Goals
+One of the UN Goals for the 2030 Agenda.

 A website with 2 sub-sections to aid the UN goal of Quality education.

-Quality Education- Goal 4
+Quality Education is- Goal Number 4.

 This website allows individuals to conveniently search for schools in a particular country and region or online courses.
 It solves the problem of individuals not having access to information regarding learning opportunities.